-The question now is : Is it easy to satisfy Assumption \ref{ass.alpha}, and to check whether it is true or not for a given potential ?
+A natural question arises: is it easy to satisfy Assumption \ref{ass.alpha}, and how can one verify it for a given potential?

-In its utmost generality, one would have to check by hand if a given potential satisfy Assumption \ref{ass.alpha}, but in this section, we present several criteria to ensure its validity.
-These criteria include large classes of potentials and if one is led to apply this paper to a desired potential, it is very likely that it will satisfy one of the following.
+In its utmost generality, one would have to check by hand if a given potential satisfies Assumption \ref{ass.alpha}.
+However, in this section, we present several criteria to ensure its validity.
+These criteria cover broad classes of potentials, and in most applications of this paper, the potential under consideration is likely to satisfy at least one of them.